Enjoy an extraordinary experience on a protected natural site

 Located on a sandy point that juts out into the sea, Parc Nature de Pointe-aux-Outardes is set between two legendary rivers, the Manicouagan and the Outardes.

-Protecting a unique biodiversity, Parc Nature de Pointe-aux-Outardes includes nine distinct ecosystems, ranging from the boreal forest to sand flats and beaches as well as a peat bog, sand dunes, an alder forest and the second largest salt marsh in Québec.
+Protecting a unique biodiversity, the nature park includes nine distinct ecosystems, ranging from the boreal forest to sand flats and beaches as well as a peat bog, sand dunes, an alder forest and the second largest salt marsh in Québec.

-Relax and recharge your batteries surrounded by spectacular landscapes that are accessible to all via various activities, from unusual accommodations to a network of trails that form loops varying in length from 1 to 5 km (3 mi.).
-The trails are dotted with rest stops where you can take in the view and learn more about this must-see site.
+Relax and recharge your batteries surrounded by spectacular landscapes that are accessible to all via various activities, including unusual accommodations and a network of trails that form loops varying in length from 1 to 5 km (3 mi.).
+The trails are dotted with rest areas where you can take in the view and learn more about this must-see site.

-Nature lovers will appreciate the diversity of the flora and fauna found in the nature park.
+Nature lovers will appreciate the diversity of plant and wildlife species found in this nature park.
 Enjoy a 2.5-km (1.5-mi.) guided walk during which you will learn about edible berries and the medicinal properties of local plants.

-Did you know that Parc Nature de Pointe-aux-Outardes is one of the top five best bird-watching sites in Québec?
-Over 255 species of birds have been observed in the park during migratory periods, so don’t forget your binoculars!
+Did you know that this nature park is one of the top five best bird-watching sites in Québec?
+At least 255 species of birds have been observed in the park during migratory periods, so don’t forget your binoculars!

 Once night has fallen, you can discover the Milky Way by participating in stargazing evenings with an experienced astronomer.
 Discover the stars and planets in the night sky through our 45-cm (18-in.) telescope.

 Sleep like a bird in this enchanting site!
 Five giant birdhouses are offered for those who like to travel light.
-If you have your own gear, you can set up your tent in one of our four seaside campsites or take advantage of one of our four RV sites, for an unforgettable night in the park.
+If you have your own gear, you can set up your tent in one of our 10 seaside campsites or take advantage of one of our 10 RV sites, for an unforgettable night in the nature park.

 ReservationsRequired for groups of 15 or more